Slurm Docker Cluster¶

 Warning

-Wait a few seconds for the daemons to initialize before running the registration script to avoid connection errors like: sacctmgr: error: Problem talking to the database: Connection refused
+Wait a few seconds for the daemons to initialize before running the registration script to avoid connection errors like: sacctmgr: error: Problem talking to the database: Connection refused.

 For real-time cluster logs, use: